-We run a number of regular groups which give people the chance to learn new skills, make friends and socialise.
-New members are always welcome so give us a call to find out more.
+We run a range of regular groups which give people the chance to share ideas, learn new skills and make friends.
+New members are always welcome.

 - Knit ‘n’ natter: a great excuse to have a cuppa and set the world to rights while doing some knitting.
 Meets on the 2nd and 4th Tuesday of the month,10:00 – 12:00

 - Exercise: a seated exercise group running weekly on Thursdays 10:00 – 12:00

 - Board games: whether it be chess, dominoes or Monopoly, we have it covered at the games group.
 Meets on the 3rd Wednesday of the month, 10:00 – 12:00

 - Discussion: a mixture of topics and exciting guest speakers.
 4th Wednesday of the month, 10:00 – 12:00

 - Book group: a great opportunity to discuss your reaction to titles new and old.
 All books are shared on Audio CD.
 Meets on the 1st Tuesday of the month, 10.00-12.00

 - Boccia: a fun and exciting precision ball sport, similar to bowls or petanque.
 The aim of the game is to throw leather balls – coloured red & blue – as close as possible to the white target ball (jack).
 Meeting fortnightly on a Friday from 10:00 – 11:30

 - Mobile Technology Support Group: for more information on this group click here